 Buffet breakfast included in the room rate for 2 people.
 Extra breakfasts cost 6 euros per person.

-A credit card number and a deposit equivalent to a 2-night stay are required to confirm a reservation.
+A deposit of 30% of the total cost is required to confirm a reservation.
 The balance is payable within 2 days of arrival in cash or by card.